MikeLimaSierra/Nuclear.Test/README.md

 # Nuclear.Test

-`Nuclear.Test` is a test platform for `.NET`, that can exeute tests on multiple runtimes and processor architectures with just one click.
+`Nuclear.Test` is an advanced test platform for `.NET`.
+It can exeute tests on multiple runtimes and processor architectures with just one click amongst other features.

 The manual and documentation can be found at [mikelimasierra.net](https://mikelimasierra.net/index.php/software-projects/nuclear-test-platform/).